-A critical engagement tool used for the Keene Roadway Safety Action Plan included an online survey.
-The survey featured 16 questions that asked participants to help the project team better understand residents' and visitors' experiences when walking, driving, bicycling, or using a mobility device within the four Metropolitan Planning Organizations (MPOs) in New Hampshire.
-The survey was made available to community members on June 7, 2024, and was open until July 16, 2024.
+A critical engagement tool used for the Roadway Safety Action Plan included an online survey.
+The survey featured questions that asked participants to help the project team better understand the public's experiences when walking, driving, bicycling, or using a mobility device within the four Metropolitan Planning Organization regions in New Hampshire.
+The survey was published and advertised on June 7, 2024, and was open until July 16, 2024.
+The survey garnered just over 1,000 responses.